UTSCCSCC01/finalprojects22-ebeauty/backend/README.md

     - node seeder -d // destroyData

-## test apis
+## Testing Backend API Endpoints

-an easy way to test the api is just to go to url: i.e. localhost:5000/api/posts/
+An easy way to test the api is just to go to url: i.e. `localhost:5000/api/posts/`

-a better way to do it is using postman, select get method, go to url: localhost:5000/api/posts/. or select post method, go to url: localhost:5000/api/providers
+However, there is a better way to do it using postman.
+Select GET method, and go to url: `localhost:5000/api/posts/`. or select POST method, and go to url: `localhost:5000/api/providers`

-but test results depends on the .env file, make sure your env file contains the correct database url, and the correct token.
+Since test results depend on the .env file, make sure your env file contains the correct database url, and the correct token.

-## Write your api description here

 ### Customers API Endpoints (/api/customers)